-When to seek help — Most people with low back pain should be managed by a primary care or family medicine provider.
+When to seek help — Some people with low back pain should be managed by a primary care or family medicine practitioner.
 If low back pain is caused by a serious condition, a neurosurgeon or orthopedist who specializes in back surgery is usually recommended.
-People who have any of the following should contact their healthcare provider for advice:
+People who have any of the following should contact their health care practitioner for advice:

 ●Pain that does not go away, even at night or when lying down.

 ●Weakness in one or both legs or problems with bladder, bowel, or sexual function can be signs of cauda equina syndrome, arising from compression of the nerve bundle at the base of the spine.
 These symptoms should be evaluated as soon as possible.

 ●Back pain accompanied by unexplained fever or weight loss.

 ●A history of cancer, a weakened immune system, osteoporosis, or the use of corticosteroids (eg, prednisone) for a prolonged period of time.

 ●Back pain that is a result of falling or an accident, especially if you are older than 50 years.

 ●Pain spreading into the lower leg, particularly if accompanied by weakness of the leg.

-●If back pain does not improve within four weeks.
+●Back pain that does not improve within four weeks.

 The vast majority of people with low back pain improve within four to six weeks without treatment or with simple measures that can be performed at home.
 It is not usually necessary to consult a healthcare practitioner if the pain improves .
 (See "Treatment of acute low back pain", section on 'Prognosis'.)